Subpersonality

 Stacking dolls provide a visual representation of subpersonalities.

 A subpersonality is, in humanistic psychology, transpersonal psychology and ego psychology, a personality mode that activates (appears on a temporary basis) to allow a person to cope with certain types of psychosocial situations.
 Similar to a complex, the mode may include thoughts, feelings, actions, physiology and other elements of human behavior to self-present a particular mode that works to negate particular psychosocial situations.
-American transpersonal philosopher Ken Wilber and English humanistic psychologist John Rowan suggested that the average person has about a dozen subpersonalities.
+The British humanistic psychologist John Rowan suggested that the average person has about a dozen subpersonalities.

 Many schools of psychotherapy see subpersonalities as relatively enduring psychological structures or entities that influence how a person feels, perceives, behaves, and sees themselves.
 John Rowan described it as a 'semipermanent and semi-autonomous region of the personality capable of acting as a person'.

 Similarity with possible selves

 Subpersonalities are functionally similar to possible selves, a concept used in cognitive psychology.

 Possible selves are defined as psychological schema that represent multiple versions of the self.
 These include past and future selves, which together characterise thoughts and feelings, such as remorse, satisfaction, and doubt about the person we may have been previously, as well as hopes and worries about who we may become.